sbooth/AudioFrameworks/README.markdown

 1. Download
 2. Decompress
 3. Rename folder to "libvorbis-src"
-4. Move the folder into into vorbis/
+4. Move the folder into vorbis/
 5. Build